Methodologie de penetration testing 2025 : deep dive technique

 - API versioning (old versions still exposed?)

-Phase 4: Exploitation (5-10 Days)
+Phase 4 : Exploitation (5-10 jours)

-- Demonstrate business impact
+- Demontrer l'impact business

 Web Application Exploitation

-Example 1: SQL Injection → Database Compromise
+Exemple 1 : SQL Injection → Database Compromise

 -- Discovery (error-based)